Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 IBM is a multinational technology company that won Awwwards’ ‘Site of the Month’ prize in July 2021.

-They also use visual storytelling to explain how their tools work in the real world—turning complex tools (AI) and their product vision into an easily understandable experience for users.
+They also use visual storytelling to explain how their tools work in the real world—turning complex tools (like AI) and their product vision into an easily understandable experience for users.
 Site visitors can also explore three user stories through video game-like functions to learn more about IBM’s Watson tool.

-Finally, IBM’s website layout is well balanced, with a large title that grabs users’ attention and a bold blue CTA.
+Finally, the website layout is well balanced, with a large title that grabs users’ attention and a bold blue CTA.

-IBM’s website is a great example of a streamlined site focused on a complex concept.
-To emulate their design, get creative: think of your site as an immersive experience and look for ways to create user delight through images, audio, and moving graphics.
+IBM is a great example of a streamlined website focused on a complex concept.
+To emulate their design, get creative: think of your site as an immersive experience and look for ways to create user delight through images, audio, and animation.

 11. Hyer